Reviews You Can Rely On

 Credit: Elizabeth Paashaus

-The optional double layer of fabric is something we would like to see in any shelter hammock.
+The optional double layer of fabric is something that should be a mandatory design for all hammock shelters.
 Sleeping in a hammock with a sleeping pad usually results in a night of constant adjustment.
-When the pad is securely stowed in its own pocket, it stays in place and keeps you warm, allowing you to roll around all you want without losing it.
+But when the pad is securely stowed in its own pocket between the fabric layers, it stays in place and keeps you warm, allowing you to roll around all you want without losing it.

-warbonnet ridgerunner hammock review - slide in a pad for warmth. you will be able to hammock further into...
+warbonnet ridgerunner - slide in a pad for warmth. you will be able to hammock further into...

 Slide in a pad for warmth.
 You will be able to hammock further into the fall or earlier in the spring without having to pack an underquilt.